‘TRYING TO LEAVE YOU’ Stages (Part 2)

 Normal: This stage can be done rather quickly or be dragged out for years.

-• It is the actual physical leaving of the relationship with a little or a lot of psychological finality.
+• It’s the actual physical leaving of the relationship, with a little or a lot of psychological finality.
 If both parties can accept this, it makes it much easier to move on.

 ✶ Leaving may actually be a benefit to both, even if it hurts.
-They may need it to continue their career, their personal growth or to start a more suitable lifestyle.
+They may need the relationship to end so they can continue their career, their personal growth or to start a more suitable lifestyle.

 NEXT: “Trying to Leave you” (Part 2) – Clingers